-During the PGY-2 year residents spend time with "Cosmo" in the Northwestern Memorial Hospital Medical Simulation Center.
-In the simulator, residents have the opportunity to practice ACLS protocols in advance of serving as a code leader.
-The simulator gives the residents the opportunity to learn procedural and team leadership skills and has realistic responses to medications and other interventions.
+We are continuously improving the training curriculum of the residency program by creating opportunities to learn and practice clinical skills in a safe environment.
+All PGY-1 residents participate in bootcamp before the start of clinical training.
+This innovative training program is two full days of training and assessment in paracentesis, EKGs, MICU patient management, handoffs, radiology, and goals of care communication skills.
+During the PGY-2 year, residents spend time with "Cosmo" and “Oscar” in the Northwestern Memorial Hospital Patient Safety Simulator.
+Residents have the opportunity to practice ACLS protocols before serving as a code leader.
+The simulator gives residents the opportunity to learn procedural and team leadership skills and has realistic responses to medications and other interventions.
 Northwestern residents are clear about the benefit they have gained from this opportunity to integrate technology into clinical care.
-Also during PGY-2 year, residents get simulation trained in central line placement using bedside ultrasound.
-The curriculum is based on mastery learning with deliberate practice principals where rigorous assessment and feedback from expert faculty reinforce mastery level skills.

 MD Student Simulation Training